 32. Have a Special Appreciation Trophy

 This is a way to keep employees motivated during stressful and challenging days.
-Having a rotatory trophy can help employees boost their confidence and feel engaged.
+Having a rotatory trophy can help boost employee morale, and confidence and thus they can feel engaged.

 The concept is simple.
 When employees achieve something important, they receive the trophy until someone else does the same.

 This is one of the most popular employee recognition and appreciation ideas.
 Who doesn't like going out on a trip?

 For this purpose, you can select different destinations and have employees vote on the best option.
 Don't forget to check the budget available for this first, though.

 Some popular places to visit are the place where the company originated, a popular landmark in your city, a restaurant, or any other place that's appropriate.

 This is old school but still popular these days.
 When the time comes, organize the game and encourage everybody to play it.